anoopaus/SocketCLocal/README.md

 #include<sys/socket.h>
 ````

 Now, This header file is really important for networking programming in C, particularly for working with IP or we can say internet addresses and sockets.
+Mainly it works in the field of networks like it has a function named 'sockaddr_in' which structure for handling IP addresses and port numbers.